 Policy Research Associates, Inc. (PRA) has a strong commitment to making our materials and the materials of our projects accessible.
 Accessibility is consistent with the mission of PRA, which aims to create positive social change for people and communities through technical assistance, research, and training.
 The nature of our work, which largely consists of distributing information to the field, mandates that we adhere to the underlying principles of accessibility.

-Section 508 of the Rehabilitation Act of 1973 requires that when Federal agencies develop, procure, maintain, or use electronic and information technology, individuals with disabilities (either Federal employees or members of the public) seeking information or services from that agency must have comparable access to and use of information and data provided to individuals without disabilities unless an undue burden would be imposed on the agency.
+Section 508 of the Rehabilitation Act of 1973 requires that when Federal agencies develop, procure, maintain, or use electronic and information technology, people with disabilities (either Federal employees or members of the public) seeking information or services from that agency must have comparable access to and use of information and data provided to individuals without disabilities unless an undue burden would be imposed on the agency.
 Federal contractors must also adhere to these Section 508 guidelines.

 In 1998, the Rehabilitation Act was updated to establish accessibility standards for access and use of electronic and information technology.
 In 2017, the U.S. Access Board published a final rule, which updated accessibility requirements to reflect technology’s evolution over the past 19 years.
 This rule went into effect in January 2018, and PRA products adhere to its stipulations.